Banking Bank Reviews

 • BusyKid: BusyKid is a prepaid debit card for kids designed as an account to deposit their allowance.
 You can monitor your kids’ spending and BusyKid offers an investment option where kids can enter the market with as little as $10.

-It’s never too early to teach kids good financial habits.
-Lessons on how to budget and the power of saving can benefit them as they grow and get ready for college.
+You can’t go wrong with Greenlight or Current because opening either account means you’re teaching your kids about money.
 Although hypothetical lessons about money could be a good starting point, at some point, it’ll be time for them to get some practice with their own cold-hard cash.

-Greenlight and Current both make it easy to introduce children and teens to managing money with oversight from you.
+Greenlight and Current both make it easy to introduce children and teens to managing money with your oversight.
 Current teen banking could be a good choice if you’re looking for an account with parental controls to transfer cash and teach everyday spending lessons.

 Greenlight offers the option to invest, and that could make it the better choice if your goal is to teach them about long-term saving and wealth-building.
 Greenlight is also open to kids of all ages and not just teens, so if your kid is under 13 years old, it could be the better fit.